Magic is not an artform.

 Joe went on to explain that he thinks this is the clue to what an artform is: with magic, it doesn’t make sense to talk about a perfect performance of a trick, just as with painting and poetry there’s no such thing as an objectively perfect painting or poem.This last clause can perhaps be challenged by reference to a world of Perfect Forms / Ideas, but I think it’s fair to say that most philosophers would agree that there is no objective standard of perfection that exists, especially if limited to considering existence within our worldly realm.
 To read more about this check out Plato’s Republic where he discusses “the idea of the good”.
 Every performance of magic, just like any piece of art, is more than something that can be subjectively evaluated and judged – it is something that requires interpretation by virtue of what it is.

 This brings to mind a literary theory called reader-response theory.
 Reader-response theory started to emerge in the 1960s, and treats the reader of a literary work as a significant and active agent, instead of just a passive person.
 The meaning of the text is reliant upon the reader, i.e., the reader is the one who is responsible for the text’s meaning, as it is their interpretation that creates the text’s meaning / allows the meaning to be found.
 Reader-response theory treats literature as being like a performance art, and is the first literary theory that places more importance on the reader than the text.
-Magic is of course a performance art that is like this; often the enjoyment and perspective of the spectator is prioritised.Alex Hansford warns of the danger of doing this in his book Mainspring (2016); he writes of the importance of performing magic that you yourself enjoy.
+Magic is of course a performance art that is like this; often the enjoyment and perspective of the spectator is prioritised.My friend Alexander Hansford warns of the danger of doing this in his wonderful book Mainspring (2016); he writes of the importance of performing magic that you yourself enjoy.

 Sōseki was a Japanese author who lived during the Meiji era, when Japanese society became more and more Westernised.
 I mention him because in Kusamakura when talking about art he often focusses on the nature of the artist.
 Sōseki writes that an artist is one who is “...released from the world's illusory sufferings; [they are] able to come and go at ease in a realm of transcendent purity; to destroy the binding fetters of self-interest and desire.”Sōseki, N. (2008).
 Kusamakura.
 Translated by McKinney, originally published 1906.
 London: Penguin Books, p4.
 So while an artist does exist an interact with the material world, they come and go between our world and a higher transcendent realm.
 Their art allows them to overcome the everyday suffering and pain of the material world.
 As Kafka says, “[books] must be the axe for the frozen sea inside us.”Translated from a letter sent to Oskar Pollak in 1904.Sōseki’s writing is reminiscent of a lot of various 18th century aesthetic theories; in particular, Schopenhauer’s pessimistic view of the world and an artist’s existence within it.